AdobeDocs/analytics-platform.en/help/report-builder/select-date-range.md

 ### Calendar

-To select dates using the calendar.
+To select dates using the calendar

 1. Click the calendar icon to display a monthly calendar.